Main content

 BBC Scottish Symphony Orchestra at 90

-To mark the orchestra's birthday, Sir Stephen Hough plays Grieg's Piano Concerto, there’s a new piece by Ayanna Witter-Johnson and Michael Tippett’s A Child of Our Time.
+To mark the orchestra's birthday, Sir Stephen Hough plays Grieg's Piano Concerto, Ayanna Witter-Johnson has written a new piece, and there’s a performance of Michael Tippett’s A Child of Our Time.

 World-renowned pianist Sir Stephen Hough performs Edvard Grieg’s only completed piece for soloist and orchestra, his iconic and much-loved Piano Concerto in A minor.